gitMaverickHub/Resume/README.md

 # Start implementing javascript as I learn it.

 # I want to adjust the link on my name on the homepage for phones to be white with a black hover unlike the other links that are black with a maroon hover.

+UPDATE THE RESUME PNG LINKED TO MY NAME ON THE MAIN PAGE